fern-api/fern/packages/docs/docs/tutorial.md

 <!-- markdownlint-disable MD033 MD025 MD010 -->

 This guide uses an example API for IMDb (the International Movie Database) that introduces you to using Fern.
 We'll generate a TypeScript Express server and a Postman collection to implement and test our API.
+[Here's what your repo will look like](https://github.com/fern-api/fern-tutorials/tree/main/express-server-tutorial) once completing the tutorial.

+**Let's get started!**

 ## Step 0: Prerequisites